gsriram-ucsd/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-In this test, the p-value greater than our cutoff - we fail to reject the null hypothesis.
+In this test, the p-value (0.5418) was greater than our cutoff - we fail to reject the null hypothesis.
 We do not have conclusive evidence to believe that the distribution of Cause Category when Demand Loss is missing is significantly different from when it is not missing.

 ## Hypothesis Testing
 I will be testing whether the distribution of `CAUSE.CATEGORY` when `IS.MORNING` is `True` is different when when it is not.
 To do quantify this difference, I will be using a TVD for this permutation test.